rasmusab/officialcocktails/officialcocktails.com/content/cocktails/suffering_bastard.md

 ![](/cocktail-images/suffering_bastard.jpeg)

-## Directions for how to make a Suffering bastard
+## Directions for how to make the Suffering bastard

 1. Combine 30 ml gin, 30 ml brandy, 15 ml lime juice, and 2 dashes of Angostura bitters in a shaker.
 2. Add ice to the shaker.